 Dr. Martin Luther King’s teachings encourage social justice, income equality, and positive contributions to one’s community.
 In what would have been Dr. King’s 90th birthday month, members of the AHRC New York City family joined together for a series of events culminating in the MLK Day of Service on Monday, January 21st.
-The Day of Service emanated out of three locations—the new Adult Day Services facility on Norfolk Street in Manhattan’s Lower East Side; the Bushwick area of Brooklyn at AHRC NYC’s Wendy M. Siegel Day Center; and the St. Francis de Sales School for the Deaf in Crown Heights, where community collective B’Lynx was based for the day.
+The Day of Service emanated out of three locations—the new Day Services facility on Norfolk Day Services in Manhattan’s Lower East Side; the Bushwick area of Brooklyn at AHRC NYC’s Wendy M. Siegel Day Services; and the St. Francis de Sales School for the Deaf in Crown Heights, where community collective B’Lynx was based for the day.

 These initiatives were made possible through a grant from The Arc of the United States and the Corporation for National and Community Service.
 “AHRC had a strong proposal,” said Abby Owusu, Program Associate, Chapter Leadership and National Initiatives at The Arc.
 She was observing the proceedings at Manhattan Day Hab.
 “I’m so impressed with the diversity, the collaboration between volunteers and staff.
 I love the T-shirt and bag designs.
 I hope to hear more from AHRC throughout the year.”